Babe Ruth: Minor leagues: Baltimore Orioles

-The train journey to spring training in Fayetteville, North Carolina, in early March was likely Ruth's first outside the Baltimore area.
+The train journey to spring training in Fayetteville, North Carolina, in March was likely Ruth's first outside the Baltimore area.
 The rookie ballplayer was the subject of various pranks by veteran players, who were probably also the source of his famous nickname.
 There are various accounts of how Ruth came to be called "Babe", but most center on his being referred to as "Dunnie's babe" (or some variant).
 SportsCentury reported that his nickname was gained because he was the new "darling" or "project" of Dunn, not only because of Ruth's raw talent, but also because of his lack of knowledge of the proper etiquette of eating out in a restaurant, being in a hotel, or being on a train.
 "Babe" was, at that time, a common nickname in baseball, with perhaps the most famous to that point being Pittsburgh Pirates pitcher and 1909 World Series hero Babe Adams, who appeared younger than his actual age.

 Ruth made his first appearance as a professional ballplayer in an inter-squad game on March 7, 1914.
 He played shortstop and pitched the last two innings of a 15–9 victory.
 In his second at-bat, Ruth hit a long home run to right field; the blast was locally reported to be longer than a legendary shot hit by Jim Thorpe in Fayetteville.
 Ruth made his first appearance against a team in organized baseball in an exhibition game versus the major-league Philadelphia Phillies.
 Ruth pitched the middle three innings and gave up two runs in the fourth, but then settled down and pitched a scoreless fifth and sixth innings.
 In a game against the Phillies the following afternoon, Ruth entered during the sixth inning and did not allow a run the rest of the way.
 The Orioles scored seven runs in the bottom of the eighth inning to overcome a 6–0 deficit, and Ruth was the winning pitcher.